clemensjarnach/hikingblog.github.io/_posts/2020-07-01-Hoher-Fricken.markdown

 | Season:       |  End of May - November. |

-**Charakter:** of medium difficulty.
+**Character:** of medium difficulty.
 The ascent is partly very steep and requires experience (i.e.Trittsicherheit).
 An additional highlight of this tour are the *Kuhfluchtwasserfälle*.

 **Drive to base:**